Herring Creek Dome Rock Climbing

-A large ~400 foot tall Yosemite-like dome made of solid granite sits above Herring Resevoir.
+A large 400 foot tall Yosemite-like dome made of solid granite sits above Herring Reservoir.
 There is enough of this large slab for everyone.

 There are many multipitch climbing opportunities here, many trad, many mixed, and also some other sport routes around in the area.
 There are also more things to boulder on than anywhere in the area except perhaps Donner Summit.

-There is also an excellent campground that is free located on Herring Creek Drive, though you will need a fire permitm a shovel and a bucket to enjoy a fire.
+There is also an excellent campground that is free located on Herring Creek Drive, though you will need a fire permit, a shovel and a bucket to enjoy a fire.
 A fire permit can be obtained during the day at one of many local ranger stations located along highway 108.
 One is located in Cold Springs, another is located on Sonora Pass proper.
-Camping in the area is primarily unrestricted if you don't feel like camping in a campground, as most of the area is located on BLM land.
+Camping in the area is primarily unrestricted if you don't feel like camping in a campground, as most of the area is located on Stanislaus National Forest land (you can check their website

 There are several ways of approaching Herring Creek Dome, none of which are a simple walk in the park.